Suadey/medical-image-denoising-ddp/README.md

    - `images_001/`
    - `images_002/`

+## Reproducibility
+All code and trained model are provided in the respective folders.
 All the training and testing  for 1 GPU and 2 GPU (DP) can be done right inside the notebook.

 For Optimized Multi-GPU (DDP + AMP), it needs to be run from the terminal with the following